shubhamagrawal7/OSCP-cheatsheet/Enumeration/Network/FTP.md

 # FTP Enumeration

+After Nmap scan, if you see that FTP service is open.
+You can use the following commands to do some checks.

 ## Banner Grabbing

 To determine the FTP server version and other information, you can use a tool like `nc` or `ftp` to connect to the FTP server and retrieve the banner: